Constraining $F(R)$ bouncing cosmologies with primordial black holes: The PBH Formation Formalism

 In order to extract the mass function of PBHs which form due to the gravitational collapse of non-Gaussian energy density perturbations, we work with the Gaussian component of the smoothed non-Gaussian energy density contrast denoted as $\delta_l$.
 Regarding the critical threshold of the linear Gaussian component, this can be found by solving \Eq{eq:delta_m_smoothed} for $\delta_l$ with $\delta_\mathrm{m} = \delta_\mathrm{c}$.
 Hence, we find that \beq \delta_{\mathrm{c},l\pm} = \frac{4}{3}\left(1\pm \sqrt{\frac{2-3\delta_\mathrm{c}}{2}}\right). \eeq From the above expression we acquire a critical threshold for $\delta_l$.
 As explained in~\cite{Young:2019yug}, only $\delta_{\mathrm{c},l-}$ corresponds to a physical solution, and since the argument of the square root should be positive we require $\delta_\mathrm{c}<2/3$.
 In summary, we find that the physical range of $\delta_l$ is $\delta_{\mathrm{c},l-}<\delta_l<4/3$.

 Regarding the PBH mass, it should be of the order of the horizon mass at PBH formation time, which is considered as the horizon crossing time.
 More precisely, the PBH mass spectrum, as it has been shown in~\cite{Niemeyer:1997mt,Niemeyer:1999ak,Musco:2008hv,Musco:2012au}, should follow a critical collapse scaling law which can be recast as \beq M_\mathrm{PBH} = M_\mathrm{H}\mathcal{K}(\delta-\delta_\mathrm{c})^\gamma, \eeq where $M_\mathrm{H}$ is the mass within the cosmological horizon at horizon crossing time, and $\gamma$ is the critical exponent which depends on the equation-of-state parameter at the time of PBH formation and for radiation it is $\gamma\simeq 0.36$.
 The parameter $\mathcal{K}$ is a parameter that depends on the equation-of-state parameter and on the particular shape of the collapsing overdensity region.
-In the following we consider a representative value of $\mathcal{K}\simeq 4$, which corresponds to an initial Mexican-hat energy density perturbation profile with $\delta_\mathrm{c}\simeq 0.55$.
+In the following we consider a representative value of $\mathcal{K}\simeq 4$.